PaloAlto/comment-moderation-e-mail-to-post-author/readme.txt

 Tested up to: 4.0
 Stable tag: 0.4

-Allows the comment moderation notification to be sent ONLY to the post Author and no longer to the site Administrator too.
+Send comment moderation notifications ONLY to the Author, not to the site Administration address any more.

 == Description ==

-This plugin could also have been called **Don't bother the Site Administrator with every author's Moderation Messages, unless Site Admin is the author or the author has no moderation rights** but since that's a slightly longer title, I chose to keep it as simple as I could.
+This plugin could also have been called **Don't bother the Site Administrator with every other author's Comment Moderation Notifications, unless the author has no moderation rights** but since that's a slightly longer title, I chose to keep it as simple as I could.
 However, it explains well what this plugin does:

 Normaly, when a comment gets submitted to a particular post, the author of that post gets a notification about it.
 But when that comment is held for moderation (which depends on your sites comment settings) then the moderation notification is sent to *both* the post **Author** (if he/she has moderation rights) *and* the sites **Administrative moderator e-mail address** as configured under **Settings > General** at the same time.